tbc01/AbRFC/README.md

 # AbRFC
-Code and data to reproduce the AbRFC model from "Machine Learning-Guided Intelligent Antibody Engineering for Rapid Response to SARS-COV-2"
+Code and data to reproduce the AbRFC model results and scores from "Machine Learning-Guided Antibody Engineering That Leverages Domain Knowledge To Overcome The Small Data Problem"

 ## Requirements: